shipujin/liveslak/README.txt

 Another example which creates a MATE variant, configuring runlevel '3' as default and specifying a custom path for the Slackware package repository root (note that the script will look for a subdirectory "slackware64-current" below this directory if you are generating this ISO for slackware64-current):
   # ./make_slackware_live.sh -d MATE -R 3 -s ~ftp/pub/Slackware

+An example on how to create a DAW Live ISO which supports UEFI SecureBoot (since liveslak 1.5.0 and only for 64-bit), is compressed using 'zstd' instead of the default 'xz' and is generated using xorriso instead of mkisofs.
+You need to provide the full path to a SSL private key and certificate file:
+  # ./make_slackware_live.sh -d DAW -c zstd -X -S /root/liveslak.key:/root/liveslak.pem

 If you want to know what package sets are included in any of these Desktop Environments, run the following command:
   # grep ^SEQ_ make_slackware_live.sh